NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 ##

-Now let's add some "style" to your web page !
+Now add some "style" to your web page !

 ## 6. **Styling the Body Section**
 The first step is to apply a background color and margin to the entire page: